code-warrior/web-dev-env-config-files/README.md

 ### Spectacle (Sunset, as of Nov 2019)

 Spectacle was retired in the fall of 2019.
-Thus, *do not* use Spectacle on new machines; use Rectangle.
-The shortcuts file for Spectacle is being kept here for archival purposes only.
+Thus, *do not* use Spectacle on new machines; use Rectangle. **The shortcuts file for Spectacle is being kept here for archival purposes only**.

 1. Move the file `Shortcuts.json` into `~/Library/Application Support/Spectacle/`.
 2. Restart Spectacle.